imvetri/artificial-intelligence/The System.md

 ## Truths

 Each star is a cell body.
-Boy calm down, during your school days you called each star is an atom and before that you called a star a star.
+Voice: Boy calm down, during your school days you called each star is an atom and before that you called a star a star.

 That is true, the deeper the knowledge you seek, the deeper the reality gets.